fpereiracalvo/fjv-modules/README.md

 myprogram --print some_file.txt --screen -save --file copy.txt
 ```

-The byte array content of -print module is passing to input of -save module.
-If you like make changes into the byte array data you have enterily fredom to that.
+The byte array content of -print module is passed to the input parameter of -save module.
+If you like make changes into the byte array data you have entered freedom to that.

 ## Byte array result

 Each Load(...) and Option method executed can return a byte array that probably will be used as an input to the next module, like a chain reaction.

-To illustrate this, we will create the *TextProcessModule* with an option method to remove some part of the text.
+To illustrate this, we create the *TextProcessModule* with an option method to remove some part of the text.
 The other class will be *FileModule*, that will be responsible to save the input byte array to a file.

 See the sample code below: